sthiyaga/dataloader/README.md

 ```
 git clone https://github.com/sthiyaga/dataloader.git
 ```
 2. Copy the dataloader-30.0.0-uber.jar file to dataloader/ directory
 3. Generate the private key to encrypt the password
 ```
 bin/encrypt.sh -g <some-random-seed-text>
 ```
-Copy the output to conf/private.key (replacing the text in there)
+4. Copy the output from Step 3 above to conf/private.key (replacing the text in there)

-4. Encrypt the salesforce password (+security token, if required) using the generated private key
+5. Encrypt the salesforce password (+security token, if required) using the generated private key
 ```
 bin/encrypt.sh -e "password+security token" conf/private.key
 ```

-5. Copy the output from Step 4 above to the conf/config.properties file for the sfdc.password token
+6. Copy the output from Step 4 above to the conf/config.properties file for the sfdc.password token

-6. Update the conf/config.properties file with sfdc.username and sfdc.endpoint token values
+7. Update the conf/config.properties file with sfdc.username and sfdc.endpoint token values

-7. Optionally, adjust any other parameters in the conf/config.properties file
+8. Optionally, adjust any other parameters in the conf/config.properties file

-8. Run the sample account extract process
+9. Run the sample account extract process
 ```
 bin/process.sh csvAccountExtractProcess
 ```